Caring for Kittens

 Your veterinarian can guide you on what is involved including the cost for spaying or neutering your cat.
 Our community is lucky to have low cost spay and neuter clinics which operate on a very regular basis.
 We can get you in touch with them and also share information about the City and County Voucher Programs to assist with associated costs.
 Learn about Spaying/Neutering and voucher programs here.

 Participate in your community’s trap-neuter-return program for feral cats.

 A feral cat is an un-owned domestic cat that lives outdoors in colonies and often remains hidden from humans.
 Feral cats may breed over dozens of generations.
-Trap–neuter–return (TNR), also known as trap–neuter–release, is a method for attempting to humanely and effectively manage the population of free-roaming domestic cats.
+One way to stop this cycle is to participate in trapping, neutering and returning these feral cats.
+The Trap–neuter–return (TNR) method, also known as trap–neuter–release, is a way to humanely and effectively manage the population of free-roaming domestic cats.
 The process involves live-trapping the cats, having them spayed or neutered, ear-tipped for identification and, if possible, vaccinated, then releasing them back into their territory.
 In Midland, there are active TNR efforts by volunteers in our community.
 Learn more about TNR here.

 We can always use an extra set of hands at the Adoption Center.
 There are numerous jobs to be done for many skill levels and capabilities and the rewards are many.
 Just ask how you can help this kitten season.
-Contact VOLUNTEER@midlandhumane.org
+Learn how to volunteer here.

 For Kitten Season specifically, we are looking for foster homes who are able to commit 2-4 months (slightly longer than the usual foster term).
 During this period, kittens will be fully vetted (vaccinated, spayed/neutered) before they can be admitted into the Adoption Center.
 If you are interested in fostering, please fill out the Cat Foster Application Form.